Kesennuma Master Plan

 In this case a compact city in 2016 will be a ghost town by 2040.
 The design must be adaptable enough that radical de-population (nearly 50%) will not hurt the community.

 Energy, tourism, education, health, commerce, and community are treated as a network.
 We propose to build back an interconnected group of functions that intertwine like a thread through the region, with important communal activities taking place both in the village setting but also on the main roads that connect each group of residents together.
+Infrastructure is a long-term commitment and attractor.
+While houses will become vacant, the roads, the businesses, the services that make community possible, can all be maintained along a single road.

 Important community functions are located on the connections between homes.
 The sense of community does not rely on density but instead is embedded in access.
 In this way, the future can be accommodated, whether population shrinks or expands, grows old or is filled by youthful immigrants, or an entirely different mix emerges.
 Technology can also be absorbed and energy systems added and modified as it becomes available.
 The aim is healthy communities, but the approach is flexible rather than prescriptive.